timothynaman/Air_France_Business_Case/README.md

 # Air_France_Business_Case
-Me and me team have analyzed and extrapolated useful information from AirFrance marketing campaigns data.
+My team and I have analyzed and extrapolated useful information from AirFrance marketing campaigns data.